 Moving to New York City is a big deal, no matter who you are or how cool you were back in Cleveland.
 New York is a deeply egalitarian metropolis in the sense that no one’s concerned about what you did before you arrived—it’s what you do with yourself here that matters.

 Knowing this can be intimidating.
 But that’s okay!
 You’re moving to the greatest city in the world, in the eyes of those of us who live here.
-(Rule number one: Do not argue with a New Yorker on New York's preeminence.)
+(Rule number one: Do not argue with a New Yorker about New York's preeminence.)
 That said, there are a host of ways to make the transition as smooth as possible.

 And if all this sounds like too much, well, just know that you’ll have plenty more things to worry about once you’re here.